mvishwa27/volt-mx-docs/source/Foundry/offline_objectsapi_reference_guide/Content/Object_markForUpload.md

 options["primaryKeys"] = primaryKeys;
 //mark the deferred record for upload with primary key 1 category.markForUpload(options, successCallback, failureCallback);

-var category = new voltmx.sdk.VMXObj("CATEGORY");
-//mark all the deferred records in the object for upload category.markForUpload(null, successCallback, failureCallback);

 function successCallback() {
     voltmx.print("markForUpload successful");